If You Need Help:

 Focusing on Wellness In All Aspects of our Programs and Services

-As we enter our 45th year of service, RSS continues to champion older adults and their friends and families through every aspect of our operations and facilities, giving community members the opportunity to live better, happier and healthier lives.
+RSS champions older adults and their friends and families by giving community members the opportunity to live better, happier and healthier lives.

 All programs and services are free to any one 60+.
 We are located in the Bronx, New York.